Help for those who can’t help helping others

-Up, Up & Away™ is available as a single flower essence and can also be found in our Quietly Confident™ Flower Essence Kit (along with Express Yourself™ and Guiding Light™) and The Full Kit & Caboodle™ (along with the 13 other essences in our range).
+Up, Up & Away™ is available as a single flower essence and can also be found in our Quietly Confident™ Flower Essence Kit (along with Express Yourself™ and Guiding Light™), which is currently on special as part of our Self-Care Sale.

 Make sure to check out our Up, Up & Away™ Flower Essence Mist too.
 It’s been specially formulated to help create a space that inspires confidence, self-care and healthy boundaries, and is ideal to use in environments where you notice yourself taking on or feeling drained by other people’s energy or emotions.
-Up, Up & Away™ Flower Essence Mist is available individually, or in our Up, Up & Away™ Flower Essence Kit, where it’s accompanied by the flower essence.
+Up, Up & Away™ Flower Essence Mist is available on it's own or along with the flower essence in our Up, Up & Away™ Flower Essence Kit, which is currently on special for a limited time.